eProsima/Integration-Service-docs/docs/tcptunnel.rst

 .. image:: TCP_SEC_NAT.png
     :align: center

-This scenario is equivalent to :ref:`Across NAT` but includes *Fast RTPS security* attributes to get a secure *TCP Tunnel*.
+This scenario is equivalent to :ref:`WAN Across NAT` but includes *Fast RTPS security* attributes to get a secure *TCP Tunnel*.

 TCP Tunnel with Integration Service